-- Each portion of the Combination Edge Element receives a Level 3 according to the requirements for a Level 3.
-Or - One portion of the Combination Edge Element receives a Level 3 according to the requirements for a Level 3 and the other portion receives a Level 2 according to the requirements for a Level 2 and a Combination Edge Element Additional Element Feature is performed.
+Each portion of the Combination Edge Element receives a Level 1 according to the requirements for a Level 1.

+One portion of the Combination Edge Element receives a Level 1 according to the requirements for a Level 1 and a Combination Edge Element Additional Element Feature is performed.